Pima Association of Governments produces data to guide regional planning by member jurisdictions and makes much of that data available for public use.

 Traffic Data

-PAG performs or collects annual traffic counts throughout eastern Pima County to support transportation planning decisions.
+PAG conducts annual traffic counts throughout eastern Pima County to support transportation planning decisions.
 Find out more about PAG’s traffic count data collection and access the traffic count map on the Traffic Data page.

 Roadway Construction Standards and Specifications